dockwa/fort-awesome-everywhere/README.md

 * [Font Awesome](http://fontawesome.io/) is a fantastic _free_ font icon set.
 If you only need generic/standard icons in your app, do yourself a favor and use Font Awesome; using Font Awesome natively in iOS is trivial with the help of a [third party library](https://github.com/PrideChung/FontAwesomeKit).
 * [Fort Awesome](https://fortawesome.com) is like Font Awesome, but adds the ability to upload custom icons to create your own custom font icon sets.
 Its fantastic for when your app or brand has custom/proprietary icons that are unique to your brand.

-### Using custom Fort Awesome icon sets is less than trivial.
-This is where Fort Awesome Everywhere can help!
 One of the biggest challenges to using custom Fort Awesome icon sets is mapping the **descriptive human-friendly identifiers** (like "fa-shopping-cart") to their **computer-friendly Unicode representation** ("f07a"). _Fort Awesome Everywhere_ is a **tool** that generates a json mapping file (for iOS) and an xml file for Android Studio from your custom Fort Awesome font.
 Below is the **guide** to _Fort Awesome Everywhere_ where you will learn how easy it is to implement in your app.